freenas/freenas-docs/userguide/jails.rst

 Multiple pools can be activated to store iocage jails and plugins.
 To select another pool, click |ui-settings|.
 A drop-down shows the active pool.
-Another pool can be selected from the drop down to to be used for iocage jails and plugins.
+Another pool can be selected from the drop down to to be used for jails and plugins.

 Jails and downloaded FreeBSD release files are stored in a dataset named :file:`iocage/`.